vuminhtue/SMU_R_Visualization/_episodes/02-Basic Plotting System.md

 exercises: 0
 questions:
 - "How many plotting system in Python"
-- "How to use Matplotlib & Other"
+- "How to use Matplotlib & Seaborn"
 objectives:
 - "Basic Matplotlib"
-- "Basic seaborn"
+- "Basic Seaborn"
 keypoints:
 - "Use Jupyter Notebook as general platform to write and visualize Python code using Matplotlib and Seaborn"
 ---